NEFM-TUDresden/gmshModel/docs/gmshModel/Geometry/index.rst

+.. _api_geometry_ref:

 Geometry
 ========
 The Geometry model provides basic geometric objects and helper methods for the model geometry generation.
 An extension of geometric objects will help to extend the class of geometries that can be generated with GmshModel.

 .. toctree::